Art In Fiction

 • Music and Alzheimer's in A Minor

-• Why Margaret doesn't have a SmartPhone!
+• Why Margaret doesn't have a smartphone!

 • One thing Margaret learned from writing her novels that she didn't know before